 I signed up for a drag competition at a bar.
 I didn't win, but two producers came up to me afterwards and booked me for two other gigs.
 And then there were these two Black women in their 40s who ran up to me after my performance, crying and happy.
 They told me it was the first time they ever saw someone onstage actually represent a piece of themselves and speak to them.
 That was a feeling that I never forgot.

-It's beautiful to see that ethos of speaking for others also, being a part of your makeup brand and activist.
+It's beautiful to see that ethos of speaking for others also, being a part of your makeup brand and activism.
 Drag and makeup is so intertwined with one another, I'm curious as to how it has informed your approach to beauty.

 Outside of my Blackness and my Black community, drag is the second-biggest influence.
 That's because what drag has taught me is that there's nothing more important than the ways in which we choose to decorate ourselves.
 Our body is truly a temple, and the ways in which we decide to decorate it say so much about us, and deserve to be cherished, valued, and praised in every corner.